AGuyNamedDJ/Jamal-Backend/README.md

         -- users.test.js

     -- appointments.js
+        1. Imports:
+            - Express, appointmentsRouter, and a collection of methods from the appointments database file are imported.
+        2. Endpoints:
+            - GET /: Returns all appointments.
+            - GET /:id: Returns a specific appointment identified by its ID.
+If the appointment doesn't exist, a 404 status code and a 'not found' message are sent.
+            - POST /: Creates a new appointment with the data in the request body.
+            - PATCH /:id: Updates a specific appointment identified by its ID with the data in the request body.
+            - DELETE /:id: Deletes a specific appointment identified by its ID.
+Sends a 'deleted' message upon success.
+        3. Exports:
+            - Exports appointmentsRouter for use elsewhere in the application.

     -- favorites.js
+        1. Imports:
+            - Express, favoritesRouter, and a collection of methods from the favorites database file are imported.
+        2. Endpoints:
+            - POST /: Creates a new favorite with the data in the request body.
+            - GET /: Returns all favorites.
+            - GET /:id: Returns a specific favorite identified by its ID.
+            - DELETE /:id: Deletes a specific favorite identified by its ID.
+        3. Logging Middleware:
+            - Logs a console message whenever a request is made to any /favorites endpoint.
+        4. Exports:
+            - Exports favoritesRouter for use elsewhere in the application.

     -- franchiseLocations.js
+        1. Imports:
+            - The express and franchiseLocationsRouter are imported, as well as several functions from the franchiseLocations database file.
+        2. Endpoints:
+            - GET /: Fetches and returns all franchise locations.
+            - GET /:id: Fetches a specific franchise location by its ID and returns it.
+If the location isn't found, an error message is returned.
+            - POST /: Creates a new franchise location with the data in the request body and returns the created location.
+            - PATCH /:id: Updates a specific franchise location with data provided in the request body.
+Only fields provided in the request body will be updated.
+            - DELETE /:id: Deletes a specific franchise location by its ID and returns the deleted location.
+        3. Exports:
+            - The franchiseLocationsRouter is exported for use in other parts of the application.

     -- index.js
+        1. Imports:
+            - The dotenv module, express, express router, JSON Web Token (JWT), a function from a users database file, and a secret JWT key from environment variables are imported.
+        2. JWT Middleware:
+            - This middleware checks the 'Authorization' header of each incoming request.
+If it starts with 'Bearer', it takes the following token and tries to verify it.
+If it is a valid JWT, the user associated with it is retrieved from the database and added to the request object.
+If the 'Authorization' header is not present or doesn't start with 'Bearer', the middleware just calls the next middleware/route handler.
+        3. Endpoints:
+            - GET /: Returns a simple JSON message.
+        4. Error Handling Middleware:
+            - This middleware handles all the errors that might occur in the preceding routes.
+It logs the error and sends a response with a status code of 500 and the error message.
+        5. Child Routers:
+            - The child routers for different endpoints like appointments, favorites, locations, messages, etc., are imported and attached to the main apiRouter.
+        6. Exports:
+            - The apiRouter is exported for use in other parts of the application.

     -- messages.js
+        1. Imports:
+            - The express module, express router, and several functions from the 'messages' database file are imported.
+        2. Endpoints:
+            - GET /: Retrieves all messages.
+            - GET /:userId: Retrieves messages associated with a specific user ID.
+            - POST /: Creates a new message with the provided details in the request body.
+            - PUT /:id: Updates a specific message by its ID with the provided details in the request body.
+            - DELETE /:id: Deletes a specific message by its ID.
+        3. Exports:
+            - The 'messagesRouter' is exported for use in other parts of the application.

     -- notifications.js
+        1. Imports:
+            - Express and a router for 'notifications' endpoints are imported, along with several functions from the 'notifications' database file.
+        2. Endpoints:
+            - GET /: Fetches all notifications.
+            - GET /:id: Fetches a specific notification by its ID.
+If not found, it returns a 404 status.
+            - POST /: Creates a new notification with details provided in the request body.
+            - PUT /:id: Updates a specific notification identified by its ID.
+If not found, it returns a 404 status.
+            - DELETE /:id: Deletes a specific notification identified by its ID.
+If not found, it returns a 404 status.
+        3. Exports:
+            - The 'notificationsRouter' is exported for use in other parts of the application.

     -- payments.js
+        1. Imports:
+            - The necessary modules are imported, which include Express for setting up the server, a router for handling requests to 'payments' endpoints, and several functions from the 'payments' database file.
+        2. Endpoint to createPayment:
+            - A POST request to the root of the 'payments' route creates a new payment in the database.
+The details of the payment are provided in the request body.
+A HTTP status of 201 (Created) is returned along with the newly created payment.
+        3. Endpoint to getAllPayments:
+            - A GET request to the root of the 'payments' route retrieves all payments from the database.
+The payments are sent back as a JSON response.
+        4. Endpoint to getPaymentById:
+            - A GET request to '/:id' fetches a specific payment by its ID from the database.
+If the payment doesn't exist, a HTTP 404 (Not Found) status is returned.
+Otherwise, the payment is returned as a JSON response.
+        5. Endpoint to updatePayment:
+            - A PATCH request to '/:id' updates a specific payment identified by its ID.
+The new details for the payment are provided in the body of the request.
+If the payment doesn't exist, a HTTP 404 (Not Found) status is returned.
+Otherwise, the updated payment is sent back as a JSON response.
+        6. Endpoint to deletePayment:
+            - A DELETE request to '/:id' deletes a specific payment identified by its ID from the database.
+If the operation is successful, a HTTP 204 (No Content) status is returned.
+        7. Exports:
+            - The 'paymentsRouter' is exported to be used in other parts of the application.

     -- promotions.js
         1. Imports: